Spirituality

 Chair: Dr Joan Walton

-The SaCS SIG explores different ideas of the relationship between spirituality and consciousness, in ways which encourage a mutually informing relationship between experience and theorizing.
-It is currently a small, closed group while it experiments with Bohm dialogue as a way of working.
-It plans to accept new members in due course, whether by expanding or creating additional small dialogue groups. |
+Image StockSnap, Pixabay | The SaCS SIG was set up to explore different ideas about the relationship between spirituality and consciousness, in ways which encourage a mutually informing relationship between experience and theorizing.
+It has operated as a small, closed group in order to experiment with Bohm dialogue as a way of working.
+SIG members have met online on a regular basis between 2022-2024.
+Several members shared their observations on the process at a free event hosted by the Galileo Commission on Tuesday 14 May 2024. |

 ‘Spirituality’ and ‘consciousness’ are concepts that, at first sight, seem to have little or nothing to do with each other.
 The dictionary definition of consciousness is ‘the state of being aware of and responsive to one's surroundings’; and is traditionally – within western culture – seen to be a bi-product of the brain, and hence material in origins and nature.
 Academically, it is a thriving area of research in neuroscience and psychology, but generates little attention or interest elsewhere.